 At 6pm pt, 7pm mt, 8pm ct, and 9pm et....
 Kevin Hill, Jeff Gerhardt, PJ

-Hyett, Doc Searls(Linux Journal), and Arne Flones have what looks to be a
+Hyett, Doc Searls(Linux Journal), and Arne Flones have another great show

-fun show lined up tonight on The Linux Show!! (and yes the Loki tribes
+lined up tonight on The Linux Show!! (and yes the Loki tribes server is up

 In Segment One - Hot News: We will be covering the hot Linux news of